clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 Research Overview
 ======
-How can we improve learning and memory in **students** and **older adults**?
-How can we change **health beliefs and behaviors** to help people protect themselves and others?
-How can we motivate people to take action to address **climate change**?
+How can we increase **prosocial behavior** to address climate change and public health issues?
+How can we correct **misinformation** and increase the **spread and impact** of high-quality information?
+How can educators help students **learn** from their mistakes?

-These diverse real-world challenges are unified by common cognitive and neural mechanisms.
-I study the fundamental processes of **learning, memory, and motivation** to inspire interventions.
+These diverse real-world challenges are unified by common psychological and neural mechanisms.
+I study the fundamental processes of **motivation, learning, and memory** to inspire interventions.
 I translate findings from controlled experiments in the lab to impactful real-world settings.

-I'm interested in how our **cognitive context**— including factors like brain state, emotion, age, and social identity— shapes *how* and *what* we learn.
-My research program combines functional neuroimaging, behavioral experiments, and large-scale online field studies.
-I curate a metaphorical *intervention toolbox* filled with flexible, generalizable strategies that can be used to improve **learning, belief updating, and behavior change** across domains.
+I study how emotion, motivation, and social identity **shape *how* and *what* we learn**.
+My research program combines behavioral experiments, brain neuroimaging (fMRI), and large-scale online field studies.
+I curate a metaphorical *intervention toolbox* filled with flexible, generalizable strategies that can be used to enhance **learning, belief updating, and prosocial behavior** across domains.